matique/formie/README.md

 -   form.object
 - params

-Locals are passed by a hash.
+Locals are passed in a hash.
 The controller attributes are available as usual.

 To avoid a server restart during development of formies you may add to: